KweBoakye/dactyl-manuform-mini-keyboard/README.md

 - One key in the thumb cluster has been removed.
 Other thumb keys are also adjusted.
 - The total height is reduced and wire posts are removed.
 This results in a higher printing speed and a lower cost.
-- A GX16 Mount is used instead of TRRS, code adapted from https://gist.github.com/jamiehs/de163e7d469e4fb4220e504b58613806
-- A micro USB mount is used.
-A breakout board, or an extension cable can be used.
 - Screw posts are moved inside.
 The holes are designed for TRISERT® thread inserts 145m3.

-- The pro micro holder has been modified.
-Dupont cables can be used.
+- A GX16 Mount is used instead of TRRS, code adapted from https://gist.github.com/jamiehs/de163e7d469e4fb4220e504b58613806
+- Vertical Elite C holder from https://github.com/darrenph1/dactyl-keyboard

 ## Generate OpenSCAD and STL models